fennecinspace/efnn/Archived/README.md

 # EFNN

-This is the code repository that includes the main scripts and notebooks for my Master 2 Graduation Project.
+This is the code repository that includes the main scripts and notebooks for my Master's Graduation Project.

 ## efnndemo